Yisroel Moshe Dushinsky: Death and legacy

-Dushinsky suffered from ill health during his final years and underwent several surgeries.
+Dushinsky had ill health during his final years and underwent several surgeries.
 In February 2003 his health declined further and he was hospitalized.
 He was unable to attend the wedding of his grandson, son of Rabbi Mordechai Yehuda, on March 25; he died the next morning at 3:15 am in the presence of family and close students.

 He was buried next to his father in the Shaare Zedek Cemetery in Jerusalem.
-This cemetery had been opened as a temporary burial ground during the 1948 Arab-Israeli war; most of the graves had been moved to other, permanent cemeteries in the early 1950s.
-However, the grave of his father, who had died at the old Shaare Zedek Hospital in 1948, had not been moved.
-Since the cemetery had long been closed to burials, Dushinsky was forced to pay a huge sum of money for the right to be buried next to his father.
+This cemetery had been opened as a temporary burial ground during the 1948 Arab-Israeli war and most of the graves had been moved to other, permanent cemeteries in the early 1950s.
+The grave of his father, who had died in 1948, had not been moved.
+Since the cemetery had long been closed to burials, Dushinsky paid a large amount to be buried next to his father.

 At the funeral, it was announced that his son, Yosef Tzvi, would succeed him as Grand Rabbi and head of the Dushinsky yeshiva.
 Rabbi Yitzchok Tuvia Weiss succeeded him as chief rabbi of the Edah HaChareidis.

 His Torah writings were published under the title Toras Maharim.